f5devcentral/f5-automation-labs/docs/lab-3/create-policy.rst

 **Example Response**

-.. note:: Take note of the ASM policy hash for the newly created policy.
-Copy this value into your Postman's collection environmental variable for {{asm_policy_hash}}
+.. note:: Copy the ASM policy hash for the newly created policy and populate the {{asm_policy_hash}} Postmant environment variable.

 ::